aquanox/EnhancedAsyncActionPlugin/README.md

 - Call `ProxyFactory::ProxyFactoryFunction` to create new `ProxyClass` instance
 - Call `CreateContextForObject` to create bound context for the proxy object
-- Possibly Call `SetupContext` to configure context property bag (can be skipped)
+- Call `SetupContext` to configure context property bag (only for non-vararg mode)
 - For each capture parameter:
   - Call `SetValue` to capture value
 - For each multicast delegate in node: